caresome/filament-poll/README.md

 | **Semantic HTML** | Proper use of fieldset, legend, etc. |
 | **Progress Bars** | Accessible with ARIA attributes |

-## Contributing

-Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## License

 The MIT License (MIT).
 See [LICENSE.md](LICENSE.md) for details.